neuralmagic/deepsparse/docs/guides/debugging-optimizing/numactl-utility.md

 The DeepSparse Engine works best when run on a single socket and with hyper-threading disabled.
 One standard way of controlling compute/memory resources when running processes is to use the **numactl** utility. **numactl** can be used when multiple processes need to run on the same hardware but require their own CPU/memory resources to run optimally.

-Because using **numactl** to select multiple sockets will not work, to run DeepSparse Engine on a single socket (N) of a multi-socket system, you would start the DeepSparse Engine using **numactl**.
+To run the DeepSparse Engine on a single socket (N) of a multi-socket system, you would start the DeepSparse Engine using **numactl**.
 For example:

 ```bash
     numactl --cpunodebind N <deepsparseengine-process>